The study of music theory is vital if pupils are to progress with understanding.

 As they progress, most students enjoy working through appropriate workbooks, chosen to appeal to each child.
-At grades 1 - 4, it's not necessary to take formal examinations (although I will enter pupils for theory exams if they would like me to), though students work through past papers to ensure their level of understanding is adequate.
-On the whole, I teach to the ABRSM theory syllabus.
+At grades 1 - 4, it's not necessary to take formal examinations (I will enter pupils for theory exams if they would like me to), though students work through past papers to ensure their level of understanding is adequate.
+Mostly, I teach to the ABRSM theory syllabus.

-From grade 5, students are taught in small groups where possible.
+If there are sufficient numbers students are taught in small groups.
 A pass in Grade 5 theory (or Practical Musicianship) is a prerequisite for those wishing to enter ABRSM exams at grade 5 or above, but the value of studying theory goes far beyond the necessity of passing this exam - students develop an understanding of how music and sound work.

 Music history and style is explored and the instruments of the orchestra are learned about.
 Students have the opportunity to experience an orchestra first hand, and to talk with orchestral musicians at my Orchestral Workshops.
 Working in groups gives the opportunity to play games and discuss ideas to reinforce knowledge.